woothemes/woocommerce/docs/code-snippets/free_shipping_customization.md

 ### How do I only show Local Pickup and Free Shipping?

-The snippet below hides everything but `free_shipping` and `local_pickup`, if it's available and the customer's cart qualifies.
+The snippet below hides everything but `free_shipping`, `local_pickup` and the new Local Pickup `pickup_location`, if it's available and the customer's cart qualifies.

 ```php